 I use baking paper to help to pull the dough together so that I don’t handle it too much.
 Heat from your hands can melt the butter in the dough and make the end result less crispy.
 Then just wrap the dough in this piece of baking paper and place in the fridge for 1/2 an hour.

-Roll the dough out and lay it into your tart tin.
+Roll the dough out and lay it into your tart tin (see the video link above for how to line the base of the tin easily).
 Press it into the corners and use a pair of kitchen scissors to cut off all but 1cm of the overhanging pastry.
 Place it in the freezer for 15 minutes, then use a fork to poke holes all over the base and bake for 20 minutes.

 Brush the base all over with egg white (this will act as a seal against the liquid we’ll be adding later) then hold a knife flat against the top of the tin and in quick strokes, cut away the excess pastry.
 Bake for another 20 minutes.